unpoly/unpoly/src/unpoly/pages/loading-indicators.md

 If you don't like the default progress bar, you can observe the `up:network:late` and [`up:network:recover`](/up:network:recover) events to implement a custom loading indicator that appears during long-running requests.

-To implement a fully custom loading indicator instead, observe the `up:network:late` and `up:network:recover` events.

 To build a custom loading indicator, place an element like this in your application layout: